zamalali/AugmentImg/CONTRIBUTING.rst

 License
 -------

-By contributing to AugmentPy, you agree that your contributions will be licensed under its MIT License.
+By contributing to AugmentImg, you agree that your contributions will be licensed under its MIT License.